bscotch/favro-sdk/ROADMAP.md

   - ✔ Compose a card URL
   - ✔ Update a Card's built-in fields
   - ✔ Add an attachment to a card
-  - 🔜 Update a Card's Custom Fields
+  - ✔ Update a Card's Custom Fields
+    - ✔ Text
+    - ✔ Vote
+    - ✔ Rating
+    - ✔ Number
+    - ✔ Checkbox
+    - ✔ Date
+    - ✔ Link
+    - ✔ Status
+    - ✔ Multiple select
+    - ✔ Members
+    - ✔ Tags
+    - 🔥 Timeline
+    - ~~Time~~ (only used in Enterprise)
   - 🔥 Find card by field value, including Custom Fields
   - 🔥 Cache cards to reduce API calls (cards change frequently, so this might be a bad idea anyway)
 - Custom Fields